Microsoft Government Cloud Security for Federal Data Protection

 • U.S. citizenship

-• SSN and criminal history check
+• SSN search and criminal history check

 • Office of Foreign Assets Control list (OFAC)